Christ Church, Episcopal - Riverdale (Bronx), N.Y. (photo: Marcial Garcia)

 Electro-pneumatic action

 In 2010, Foley-Baker, Inc. of Tolland, Conn., completed the rebuilding of the previous Austin organ.
 Twenty-one new ranks of pipes were added to eleven ranks from the old organ that were retained and revoiced for the new tonal design.
 Foley-Baker installed new electro-pneumatic slider windchests for the Great and Swell divisions and new electro-pneumatic unit chests for the Pedal stops.
 The two chamber openings have new façades of speaking display pipes comprised of notes 1-17 of the Great 8' Principal (transept) and notes 1-17 of the Pedal 8' Principal (chancel).
-To control the rebuilt organ, Foley-Baker provided a new two-manual drawknob console with a walnut exterior and mahogany interior.
+Foley-Baker also provided a new movable, two-manual drawknob console of walnut with a mahogany interior.
 The manual keyboards have tracker touch.
+Todd Wilson played the inaugural concert on Saturday, September 25, 2010, and the organ was formally dedicated the following afternoon with Bishop Roskam presiding.

 Great Organ (Manual I) – 61 notes, unenclosed (3-3/4" pressure)